usmaanalii/javascript/JavaScript30/analysis.md

 ### objects

-The same principle of referencing from arrays apply here.
+The same principle of referencing (from arrays) apply here.
-To copy an object to another variable, use the following example
+To copy an object to another variable, the following code would work

 ``` javascript
 const person = {